dangtrinhnt/gdm/README.md

-gdrive_migration
+GDM
 ================

-GDrive Migration will help you to migrate your Google Drive documents from one domain to another domain
+GDM will help you to migrate your Google Drive documents from one domain to another domain

 ### 12/01/2013: Just add some utilities to manipulate google drive api, such as: